Snitkin-Lab-Umich/snpkit/README.md

 Ref_Name: KPNIH1_V2024.fasta
 ```

-The pipeline also requires Phastest results of your reference genome to mask phage region.
-The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1/`, a genbank annotation file with extension `.gbf` and phaster results downloaded from Phaster website for your specific reference genome.
-The Phastest file  that pipeline expects are `summary.txt` and `phage_regions.fna`.
+The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1/`, a genbank annotation file with extension `.gbf`, and PHASTEST phage regions results.
+The PHASTEST files that the pipeline expects are `summary.txt` and `phage_regions.fna`.
+Documentation on how to run PHASTEST on their web server or locally (Docker file) can be found here: https://phastest.ca/

 Note: By default, Prokka outputs only .gbk files and not .gbf.
 You can change the extension of your genbank file to `.gbf` from `.gbk`.
 This could solve the possible extension requirement issue.